Dementia

 Various disorders may exacerbate cognitive deficits in patients with dementia.
 Delirium often occurs in patients with dementia.

 Prion-like propagation mechanisms appear to be involved in most or all neurodegenerative disorders that first manifest in older patients.
-A normal cellular protein sporadically (or via an inherited mutation) becomes misfolded into a pathogenic form or prion.
+A normal cellular protein, either sporadically or via an inherited mutation, becomes misfolded into a pathogenic form or prion.
 The prion then acts as a template, causing other proteins to misfold similarly.
 This process occurs over years and in many parts of the central nervous system (CNS).
 Many of these prions become insoluble and, like amyloid, cannot be readily cleared by the cell.
-Evidence implies prion or similar mechanisms in Alzheimer disease (strongly), as well as in Parkinson disease, Huntington disease, frontotemporal dementia, and amyotrophic lateral sclerosis.
+Evidence supports prion or similar mechanisms in Alzheimer disease (2), as well as in Parkinson disease, Huntington disease, frontotemporal dementia, and amyotrophic lateral sclerosis.
 These prions are not as infectious as those in Creutzfeld-Jacob disease, but they can be transmitted.

-Rapidly progressive dementia (RPD) is a group of heterogeneous cognitive disorders that progress faster than other dementia syndromes, typically within 1 to 2 years (2).
+Rapidly progressive dementia (RPD) is a group of heterogeneous cognitive disorders that progress faster than other dementia syndromes, typically within 1 to 2 years (3).
 The most prominent presentation is cognitive decline (eg, memory loss, visuospatial and language deficits, executive dysfunction).
 However, other neuropsychiatric symptoms (eg, behavior disturbance, personality change, mood disorders, psychosis, sleep disturbance, altered alertness and/or awareness, involuntary movements such as tremor and myoclonus, gait disturbance, seizure-like activities, ataxia, parkinsonian features) also occur.
 Prion disease is the most common cause of RPD.
 Other common causes include autoimmune and paraneoplastic encephalitis.
-Sometimes the progression of other dementias is atypically rapid; they include Alzheimer disease, dementia with Lewy bodies, frontotemporal dementia,and dementia due to potentially reversible causes (eg, infectious, toxic/metabolic, neurovascular, psychiatric).
+The progression of other dementias may also be atypically rapid; they include Alzheimer disease, dementia with Lewy bodies, frontotemporal dementia, and dementia due to potentially reversible causes (eg, infectious, toxic/metabolic, neurovascular, psychiatric).

 Table